ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

     .ToMvcAction((name, controller) => controller.Hello(name));
 ```

+This will only add a route to the specified MVC controller and action - it will not create any
+additional controllers or actions.

-Note that the lambda expression in the `ToMvcAction` statement must be a single method call to a controller method.
+Note that the lambda expression in the `ToMvcAction` statement must be a single method call to a
+controller method.

-### Code block in `To`
+### Code Block in `To`

 If you want to you can also write code like this: